8LWXpg/ptr/README.md

 If you have any suggestions for these limitations, feel free to open an issue.

 - This tool only supports plugins hosted on GitHub.
-- The plugin release must be a zip file with either `x64` or `arm64` in the file name, or a pattern from `--pattern` is required.
+- The plugin release must be a zip file with either `x64` or `arm64` in the filename, or a pattern from `--pattern` is required.

 For more general pattern matching and downloading, check another tool I wrote: [gpm](https://github.com/8LWXpg/gpm).